Inference in Auctions with Many Bidders Using Transaction Prices: Application to Hong Kong license plate auctions

 Table \ref{tab:case3} displays the confidence intervals for the expected utility of the winner and the $p$-values of the test \eqref{eq:compTest} with the null hypothesis $H_{0}:\xi=-1$ using data from each year.
+For brevity, the confidence intervals are restricted to the benchmark case with $\xi \in [-1,0.5]$.
 Our analysis reveals several interesting empirical observations.
 First, the expected utility of the winner is economically substantial, with the midpoints of the 95\% confidence intervals ranging from approximately 1,500 to 7,000 HKDs (equivalent to 192 to 895 USD at the current exchange rate).
-Second, prior to 2006, the average confidence interval had a midpoint of approximately 3500 HKDs and a width of around 4,500 HKD.
+Second, prior to 2006, the average confidence interval had a midpoint of approximately 3,500 HKD and a width of approximately 4,500 HKD.
 After 2006, these figures decreased to 1,600 HKD and 2,300 HKD, respectively.
 We speculate that these differences could be attributed to the introduction of special license plates in these auctions in 2006.
 Third, compared to the winner's utility, the CI for the government's expected revenue is much narrower.
 There also seems to be a decrease in the midpoint after 2006, which could also be explained by the introduction of special license plates.
 Finally, the hypothesis of $\xi =-1$ is strongly rejected for all years.
 This suggests that the standard regularity conditions imposed by traditional inference methods in auction literature do not hold in this dataset.